Kumari-Shwetha/techblog/README.md

-# Techblog
+# Web Trends
-Techblog it is blog website with admin panel.
+Web Trends it is blog website with admin panel.

 - User can search the post